Kaioru/Instructability/README.md

 .testcommand help
 .testcommand alias
 ```
-All Commands have the help and alias Sub-commands to provide information on the Command.
+All Commands have the help and alias sub-commands to provide information on the Command.
 To remove these Helper Commands, simply add a ```.noHelperCommands()``` method in the CommandBuilder when building the Command.

 ## Contributing